w3c/webextensions/proposals/permissions-requestSiteAccess-api.md

 #### Other Alternatives considered

-Action API is used to control the extension’s button in the browser’s toolbar.
+- Action API is used to control the extension’s button in the browser’s toolbar.
 It’s exposed if the extension includes the "action" key in the manifest.
 This is troublesome since an extension could not have an action, but still want to show site access requests.
 We should not limit requests for extensions with actions
+- `permissions.showSiteAccessRequest()` resolves when request is accepted/rejected.
+An extension could be requesting site access and be granted site access through another mechanism (e.g changing site access in the extensions menu).
+We would either return a) true if we consider permissions granted through other mechanisms or b) false, because permission wasn't explicitely granted through the request. a) adds complexity and b) may cause confusion.
+Thus, we consider better to resolve whether the request is valid, and separately extension can listen whether permission is granted through `permissions.onAdded()`.

 ### Manifest Changes